 High-precipitation supercell moving through the Nebraska Sand Hills.
 Supercells generally produce the largest, fastest-falling hail.
 Ice balls in the strongest storms could be two to four inches across, crashing down between 44 and 75 miles per hour.

 Tornado funnel and debris cloud under a supercell in McCook, Neb.
 The dark cylinder around the tornado base is a debris cloud, a swirl of stirred-up dirt and wreckage that can swell to twice the width of the twister itself.

 Supercell moving over the Great Plains.
 Brewing within the storm is a draft with the right rotation, size, depth and duration for Doppler radar to label it as a mesocyclone: the precursor to a tornado.

 Slow-moving tornadic supercell speeding up near Bartlett, Neb.
 A slower thunderstorm crosses the landscape at about 12 miles per hour, and the fastest supercells can reach between 40 and 50 miles per hour.

 Supercell mushrooming during sunset in Bledsoe, Tex.
 National research efforts into thunderstorms began with the Thunderstorm Project in 1945.
 The weather events were seen as a threat to flights—so naturally, the project flew planes directly through storm clouds.

 Supercell and tornado sweeping across Lamar, Colo.
 The National Weather Service rates tornado intensity with damage surveys done after the fact.
 New research suggests that for supercell-spawned tornadoes, the traditional assessment method might underestimate wind speeds.

-Ttornado-warned supercell headed towards Enid, Okla.
+Tornado-warned supercell headed toward Enid, Okla.
 Someone has to witness a tornado for it to be recorded.
 Because population density has increased since the early 1900s, it is not clear if the weather is more common or if more people are around to see it.